 The school year may have started, but we are looking forward to welcoming more exchange students to the United States!
-We are currently seeking host families for students who will be arriving in early January and attending high school during the Spring semester.
+We are currently seeking host families for exchange students who will be arriving in early January and attending high school during the Spring semester.
 Are you unable to host a student for an entire school year but are still interested in taking part in cultural exchange?
 This is the perfect opportunity for your family!

 While Hurricane Harvey has brought devastating floods to many areas of Texas, we have been very fortunate and are happy to announce that our Austin office has not been impacted.
 We are safe and operating under normal business hours.
 Our thoughts are with our friends, families, and fellow Texans who have been impacted by the hurricane.